 Responding to the severe and unprecedented challenges posed around the globe by COVID-19, a $100 million global initiative by the Stavros Niarchos Foundation (SNF) aims to help address the impacts of the pandemic.

 Grants made as part of the initiative focus on research, access to food and other necessities, mental health support for specially affected populations, emergency relief for artists, support for frontline staff, and more.
 They are going to existing grantee-partners, first-time grantee organizations, collaborative emergency funds, and directly to frontline hospital staff in Greece.

-Read the press release announcing the first round of grants made as part of the ongoing initiative.
+Read the press releases announcing each of the three rounds of grants made so far as part of the ongoing initiative:

 SNF grants made to both individual nonprofit organizations and collaborative funds, focus on ensuring access to food, education, childcare, and other essentials, offering mental health support to populations specially affected; and providing emergency relief to artists.

 Access to Food and Essentials